stampit-org/stampit/docs/API.md

 const firstInstance = stamp();
 firstInstance.salaries.push(100);
 console.log(firstInstance.salaries); // [100]

 const secondInstance = stamp();
+secondInstance.salaries.push(200);
+console.log(firstInstance.salaries); // // [100, 200]
-secondInstance.salaries.push(200); // [100, 200]
+console.log(secondInstance.salaries); // // [100, 200]
 ```

 What happened?
-The `salaries` property was kept as *reference* inside stamp metadata.
+The `salaries` property was kept as *reference* inside the stamp metadata.
 Every
-instance made from that stamp would share same reference.
+instance made from that stamp would share the same reference.
 To solve this, you can either
 create a new array for every instance or simply use `deepProps` instead which would make
 a copy of everything.